kismetwireless/cases/hak5-pineapple-mk7/mk7-tactical/README.md

 ## Printing

-For strength the case should likely be printed from PETG, however other materials are likely fine in most situations.
+Generally for strength and durability I recommend printing the case in PETG, however PLA is likely just fine for most situations.

-Also for strength, the number of perimeters should be boosted; 5 to 8 perimeters will yield a good result.
+For strength, the prints should be done with extra perimeters; 4 to 8 perimeters in the slicer should yield a very strong print.